Localight/LocalightIonic/README.md

 NodeJS - https://nodejs.org/  <br />
 MongoDB - https://www.mongodb.org/

-Clone the repository into your local computer.
+Clone the repository into your local computer. <br />
 Open a terminal window and run "mongod".
 This will start the mongodb server.
-Leave that window open.
+Leave that window open. <br />
 Open a second terminal window.
-This will be your development window.
+This will be your development window. <br />
 Run "npm install".
-This will install all of the dependencies of the project onto your computer.
+This will install all of the dependencies of the project onto your computer. <br />
 You can then use "grunt" to host a local web server of the live project directory.
-You will then be able to view the site at localhost:3000.
+You will then be able to view the site at localhost:3000. <br />
 Any changes you make to project files will be auto-reloaded.

 ## Usage